Ophelia and the Marvelous Boy

-Eleven year-old Ophelia’s father brings her and her older sister Alice to a magical museum in a city in which it always snows.
+Eleven-year-old Ophelia’s father brings her and her older sister Alice to a magical museum in a city in which it always snows.
 When science-loving Ophelia wanders off to explore the museum in search of dinosaurs and fossils, she finds a boy locked in a small room.
 He tells an impossible story and asks for her help.
-Ophelia, who only believes things which can be scientifically proven, is torn about helping the boy, who says he must find a magical sword and the One Other who can kill the evil Snow Queen before the queen’s clock chimes and the world ends.
+Ophelia, who only believes things that can be scientifically proven, is torn about helping the boy, who says he must find a magical sword, and the One Other, who can kill the evil Snow Queen before the queen’s clock chimes and the world ends.
 Deciding to at least free the boy, Ophelia embarks on a strange journey filled with mysterious creatures.

 Profanity/ Crude Language Content